Sequence and Consequence: Abstract

 \section{Abstract}

 In the course of proving a tenability result about the probabilities of conditionals, \citet{Fraassen:1976} introduced a semantics for conditionals based on $\omega$-sequences of worlds, which amounts to a particularly simple special case of ordering semantics for conditionals.
-On that semantics, ‘If p, then q’ is true at an $\omega$-sequence just in case q is true at the first tail of the sequence where p is true (if such a tail exists).
+On that semantics, `If p, then q' is true at an $\omega$-sequence just in case q is true at the first tail of the sequence where p is true (if such a tail exists).
 This approach has become increasingly popular in recent years.
 However, its logic has never been explored.
-We axiomatize the logic of $\omega$-sequence semantics, showing that it is the result of adding two new axioms to Stalnaker's logic \stalp: one, \textsf{Flattening}, which is prima facie attractive, and, and a second, \textsf{Sequentiality}, which is complex and difficult to assess, but, we argue, likely invalid.
-But we also show that when sequence semantics is generalized from $\omega$-sequences to arbitrary (transfinite) ordinal sequences, the result is a more attractive logic that adds only \textsf{Flattening} to \stalp.
-We also explore the logics of a few other interesting restrictions of ordinal sequence semantics.
+We axiomatize the logic of $\omega$-sequence semantics, showing that it is the result of adding two new axioms to Stalnaker's logic \stalp: one, \textsf{Flattening}, which is prima facie attractive, and a second, \textsf{Sequentiality}, which is complex and difficult to assess, but, we argue, likely invalid.
+But we show that when sequence semantics is generalized from $\omega$-sequences to arbitrary (transfinite) ordinal sequences, the result is a more attractive logic that adds only \textsf{Flattening} to \stalp.
+We identify two further interesting classes of order frame that are sound and complete for this logic: a class of \emph{flat} frames, which model-theoretically corresponds to it, and a class of \emph{linear} frames where the orderings induced by particular worlds are all restrictions of one grand ordering.
+We explore the logics of a few interesting restrictions of ordinal sequence semantics.
 Finally, we address the question of whether sequence semantics is motivated by probabilistic considerations, answering, pace van Fraassen, in the negative.